How do I apply?

 Work experience—You must have at least 480 hours of direct patient health care experience by the time you enter the program, 240 of which must be completed and reported at time of application.
 If the 480 hours are not completed at the time of application, a clear plan that confirms how the hours will be completed by the start of PA classes is required.

 Learn more about work experience requirements.

 Direct patient care experience (480 hours) is required for application.
-The program gives a preference for those applicants with medium or high classification of patient care experience.
+Applicants will be evaluated on the quality of patient care hours.
+Direct, hands-on care of patients in a clinical setting is preferred.
 The admission committee uses the following criteria to classify the level of patient care experience.